 There are many reasons why sales professionals decide to leave their current employer.
-Sometimes the deciding factor is money; sometimes they simply need a change of scenery.
-Some may want to relocate, and others just want to get away from overbearing managers or bad sales teams.
+Sometimes the deciding factor is money; sometimes, they need a change of scenery.
+Some may want to relocate, and others want to get away from overbearing managers or bad sales teams.
 No matter what the reason someone chooses to leave a position, the change can be stressful.

 One thing that many sales professionals do is leave their current employer and begin working for the competition.
 Doing so should be well thought through as you may experience some unforeseen challenges.

 First, Why do You Want to Leave?

 Before you go any further, you should ask yourself the real reason(s) that you want to leave your current employer and join forces with the competition.
 If you have a legitimate issue with your employer, feel that you may soon have to find a new job for whatever reason or are being recruited away and are confident that leaving will be in your best interest, then leaving may be the best choice.